phantomized-exe/Programming-2-Project/README.md

 # Programming-2-Project
 My final project for Computer Programming 2 at WLHS
-If you are running the .exe file, select main.exe and then procede as normal
+If you are on the .exe file, run main.exe
+If you are on VS Code, run main.py